 - Rewritten Polychlorinated Biphenyls (PCB) section.
 Revisions exclude evaluation of PCB-containing or suspected PCB-containing materials that are part of a building or structure.

-- Inclusion of a site plan and photographs of key site features that may help to identify Recognized Environmental Conditions (RECs).
+- Including a site plan and photographs of key site features may help identify Recognized Environmental Conditions (RECs).
 Determining the presence or absence of RECs is the culmination of a Phase I ESA.
-The inclusion of site figures and photos will ultimately help the EP to identify and communicate the location of RECs or other suspect areas of concern on the subject property.
+Including site figures and photos will help the EP identify and communicate the location of RECs or other suspect areas of concern on the subject property.

 - Clarification on report validity.
 The length of report validity remains at 180 days.
 However, the revised standard requires preparers to note in the report the date that records/individual components were obtained.

 - Deletion of obsolete regulatory databases.
-Obsolete databases have been removed, thus eliminating the need to review unnecessary database listings, which streamlines review and report preparation.
+Obsolete databases have been removed, thus eliminating the need to review unnecessary database listings, streamlining review and report preparation.

 How can Dudek help?

 Dudek’s EPs are either registered professional engineers or geologists and have conducted hundreds of Phase I ESAs, Phase I Initial Site Assessments (ISAs), hazardous materials technical reports, and hazards assessments (~pre-Phase I) across the United States for sites ranging in size from a few acres to thousands of acres.
+Dudek began preparing Phase I ESAs under ASTM E 1527-21 when the updates were released in November 2021, so we’re well-versed in the revisions to the Standard and can prepare a thorough, defensible product.
 We have evaluated commercial and industrial properties, oil fields, residences, schools, universities, agricultural operations, undeveloped land, renewable energy facilities, hotels, and casinos for acquisition, funding, and/or CEQA purposes.